FLORALIA ARRANGERS GUILD—JULY 22, 2020

 Floralia Arrangers Guild, member of National Garden Clubs, Inc. met at the Van Home Community Center with Jackie Werner serving as hostess.
 Eleven members attended the socially distanced meeting and answered roll call “Birds I have seen in my garden.”

 President, Pat Franzenburg conducted the meeting.
 Members read the Conservation Pledge.
-Carta Albertsen gave the secretary's report, and Janet Knaack read the treasurer's report.
+Carla Albertsen gave the secretary’s report, and Janet Knaack read the treasurer’s report.

 Pat Franzenburg was notified by the State President, Teri Bonner Ewers, that as of 07/01/2020 the FGCI has acquired Event Insurance that will cover liability if garden club groups are sponsoring a meeting.